 - Great Dane

 Even dogs bred for warm weather can get hot.
 They are at risk of suffering from heat exhaustion and heat stroke like other breeds.
 Because of this, it is important that you always have plenty of cool, fresh water available, especially on the hottest days of the year.
 These breeds should also stay out of the sun and have shelter with shade and a breeze when not in an air-conditioned home.
-If you are traveling with your dog, we suggest using the Waggle Pet Monitor, now $60 OFF code RVBLOG, to ensure that your dog does not suffer from heatstroke.
+If you are traveling with your dog, we suggest using the Waggle Pet Monitor to ensure that your dog does not suffer from heatstroke.

 Dogs Bred for Cold Weather

 Dogs bred for cold weather activities usually have a double coat and are of larger, sturdier stature.
 The undercoat of these breeds is typically for the purpose of warmth, while the outer coat is rough and frequently water-resistant.
 Breeds like the Newfoundland, the Labrador Retriever, and the Chesapeake Bay Retriever also have webbed feet to help swim in rough seas and strong, thick tails that help them steer in the water.

 Other dogs that love cold weather are the ones who were bred for activities like pulling sleds, like the Siberian Husky or the Alaskan Malamute.
 These breeds also have a double coat, with a warm undercoat and a rough outer coat that is designed to keep them safe from rough brush and snow.
 They also have compact paws that are designed to easily navigate deep snow.